-This five-day sesshin (formal retreat) with Kosen Greg Snyder runs December 11th-15th.
+This five-day online sesshin (formal retreat) with Kosen Greg Snyder and Laura O’Loughlin runs December 9th-13th.

-The retreat will feature periods of sitting and walking meditation and dharma talks.
+The online retreat will feature periods of sitting and walking meditation and dharma talks.
 There will also be an opportunity for participants to meet with teachers for private practice discussion.
-The schedule will go from 9 am to 9 pm Wednesday through Saturday, and from 5:30 am to 4 pm on Sunday.
-Oryoki meals (traditional zendo eating) will be served: vegetarian lunches and dinners will be served Wednesday through Saturday, and breakfast and lunch will be served on Sunday.
+The schedule will go from 9 am to 9 pm Wednesday through Saturday, and from 9 am to 3 pm on Sunday.

 Full sesshin cost: Sustaining $600 / Base $510 / Members (for 3 months) $325.

 BZC offers retreats on a sliding scale basis to allow participants to pay according to individual means.
 Please consider giving at our sustaining rate which directly supports inclusive community attendance on this retreat.

 Registration closes December 7 at 11:59pm.
 Click here to register.

 The Zoom link to participate in this offering will be provided 24 hours prior to the beginning of the sesshin.

 Partial scholarships are available for sitting retreats such as this one.
 To apply for a scholarship, please use this link and wait for approval before registration.
 Scholarship applications are due by December 2 at 11:59pm.